Is the U.S. Banning Gas Stoves? New York Set to Ban Them in 2026

 The CSPC has working on this gas stove ban for months.

-According to CNN, the CPSC has actually been working on a plan to tackle gas stove pollution "for months."
-Back in October, the agency asked for public comments on the matter, and soon, the agency plans to open public comment on the topic once again.
+According to CNN, the CPSC had actually been working on a plan to tackle gas stove pollution "for months."
+Back in October 2022, the agency asked for public comments on the matter, and soon, the agency plans to open public comment on the topic once again.

-If a ban is not going to happen anytime soon (which, according to Hoehn-Saric, it's not), Trumka told Bloomberg that perhaps the CSPC would set emissions standards on gas stoves.
-There's also the chance that the government could start requiring warning labels on new gas stoves, which is something that a group of U.S. Senators and Representatives formally suggested to the commission in December.
+If a nationwide ban is not going to happen anytime soon (which, per Hoehn-Saric, it's not), Trumka told Bloomberg that the CSPC may set emissions standards on gas stoves.
+There's also a chance that the government could start requiring warning labels on new gas stoves, which a group of U.S. Senators and Representatives formally suggested to the commission in December 2022.
 (They also suggested starting an education campaign, requiring range hoods to be sold with gas stoves, and more.)

 However, a 2021 study published by the JAMA Network found that warning labels on cigarette packs in the U.S. did not affect smoking habits, so the potential effectiveness of warning labels on gas stoves is debatable.